peterkuma/ccbrowse/README.md

 This will generate tiles for the layer calipso532 and zoom level 2.

-Soft (default) and hard (option `--hard`) import is possible.
+A soft (default) and a hard (option `--hard`) import are possible.
 The soft import registers files or tiles by reference.
 The data are read and interpolated on demand by the server.
 The hard import stores interpolated data in tiles during the import.
 The hard import is slower during import but faster during serving, and uses more space.

 Finally, run the server with: